daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ###### GitHub Extension <a name="extension"></a>

   This extension will show up on a side bar of the students interface.
 When clicked, students can gain access to public repositories, such as notebook based assignments.
-Through use of the server's terminal, a student can also access private repositories.

   ```console
   # Install the extension for JupyterLab